The Early Morning Centre is hosting a Naloxone Overdose Response workshop on Wednesday, 16 September from 2pm to 3.30pm.

 We are excited to announce that the Pets in the Park monthly vet clinic is back at the Early Morning Centre!

-Service Delivery Update Current Service Delivery Arrangements as of Monday, 15 June 2020.
-Last updated 1 August 2020.
-EMC COVID PLAN Conditions of entry: No entry if sick or showing COVID symptoms.
-Limit of 15 people in the centre.
+Service Delivery Update EMC COVID PLAN Conditions of entry: No entry if sick or showing COVID symptoms.
+Limit of 25 people in the centre.
 The EMC COVID plan includes the conditions of entry advertised on site, at the door and around the centre.
-Due to the restrictions
+Current Service Delivery Arrangements – last updated Friday, 23 October 2020 Due to the restrictions around the COVID-19 (coronavirus)

 Canberra Homeless Connect Canberra Homeless Connect is a one-stop-shop for people in the Canberra community who are experiencing, or at risk of experiencing, homelessness.
 The event focuses on the wellbeing and protection of vulnerable people by connecting them with service providers and a supportive community.
 Canberra Homeless Connect 2019 Canberra Homeless Connect 2019 was held at the Early Morning Centre on Thursday,